fowku/applicationTemplate/README.md

 # Application template 🥺

-This is configured application template, which uses React, Webpack, Babel, Sass, MobX and TypeScript
+This is configured application template, which uses React, Webpack, Babel, Sass, MobX 4, TypeScript, Prettier and ESLint.
+Works on IE 11

 ## Available Scripts